victorblackhill/chessProject/README.md

 - ~~Separate big methods: applyCheckDraw into applyCheckDraw and canPieceMove~~
 - ~~Added properties to calculate the cases menaced by a certain piece~~
 - ~~Reordering methods within chessGame~~
-- ~~Fix bug in pieceCanMove (the stalemateBug) by evaluating possible moves of each King in a temporary virtual board where the King was extracted with extractPiece: that way the position just behind him is going to be considered menaced nevertheless, adding extractPiece method was necessary~~
+- ~~Fixed bug in pieceCanMove (the stalemateBug) by evaluating possible moves of each King in a temporary virtual board where the King was extracted with extractPiece: that way the position just behind him is going to be considered menaced nevertheless, adding extractPiece method was necessary~~
+- ~~Allow board to adapt to the size of the screen by adding a condition @media and the trick to create responsive squares with padding~~